opconWizard/opcon-docs/docs/reference/Operations-File-Transfer-Messages.md

   CFG_SMAFT_IN_USE = N                                                                                                                Log error: SMAFT is not enabled for this LSAMFTAGENT aborts.
   CFG_SMAFT_IN_USE = O                                                                                                                Log error: SMAFT is permitted for outbound file transfers onlyFTAGENT aborts.
   CFG_SMAFT_IN_USE is not any of the following: N, O, I, B                                                                            Log error: Invalid value for SMAFT_IN_USE flag.
 Flag is: xFTAGENT aborts.
-  Disposition is \"Do Not Overwrite\" and Destination file exists.
+  Disposition is "Do Not Overwrite" and Destination file exists.
 Log error: File xxxxxxx exists and overwrite is not permittedFTAGENT aborts.
   CFG_FTAGENT_PORT is outside the range 1024 - 65535                                                                                  Log error: Invalid value for FTAGENT port: nnnnnFTAGENT aborts.
   Unable to establish a dialog with the File Transfer Server                                                                          Log error: FT Server OPEN error: \<reason\> for IP: \<server IP\> port: \<server port\>
   Warning encountered while attempting to establish a dialog with the File Transfer Server                                            Log error: FT Server OPEN warning: \<reason\> for IP: \<server IP\> port: \<server port\>